Full revision of guideline.

 Contact of a chronic carrier

-Chronic carriers may continue to excrete while being treated or awaiting screening.
+Chronic carriers may continue to excrete while being treated or awaiting clearance.
 Chronic carriers may infect others in their household while being treated and followed up, although this is considered unlikely.

 Other control measures